SEI-ATL-3-8/sequelize-movies/README.md

 - initialize npm
 - run npm install (it will read the package.json and install both sequalize and pg for us!!)
-- create a git ignore and add node_modules to it
+- normally we'd create a gitignore and add node_modules to it but this is already done for you
 - intialize sequelize
 - modify config/config.json
-- use psql or createdb to create the database
+- use psql or createdb to create the database remember to name it 'sequelize_movies'
-- Create our models with sequelize model:generate <name, attributes, etc> (one for each table!)
+- Create our models with `sequelize model:generate <name, attributes, etc>` (one for each table!)
+  - - make sure the the data types are exactly the same as in the erb
 - a model called `director`, which should consist of:
   - `name`
 - a model called `movie`, which should consist of: